eprbell/rp2/docs/input_files.md

   * the second row is the table header: the meaning of each header cell is defined in the **out_header** section of the config file
   * the following rows describe one **OUT**-transaction each
   * the last row contains the **TABLE END** keyword in column A
-* The **INTRA**-table (optional) contains transactions describing crypto moving across accounts owned by the same person (or multiple people filing taxes together):
+* The **INTRA**-table (optional) contains transactions describing crypto moving across accounts owned by the same person (or multiple people filing taxes jointly):
   * the first row contains the **INTRA** keyword in column A
   * the second row is the table header: the meaning of each header cell is defined in the **intra_header** section of the config file
   * the following rows describe one **INTRA**-transaction each